How Stanislavski Reinvented the Craft of Acting

 Famous Actors Who Use the Stanislavski System

 Most actor’s training programs teach the Stanislavski System to their students.
-Almost every working actor uses at least a few elements of the system in their work.
-However, here are few examples of actors who are known for their use of the Stanislavski System.
+Consequently, almost every working actor uses at least a few elements of the system in their work.
+Some examples of actors who are known for their use of the Stanislavski System include:

 · Marlon Brando